dan-behar/FileTransfer/README.md

   - If there is a problem with the global envs: change the app-deployment.yaml file, save it and run again all the `kubectl` commands (except the connection)
 - Execute: `kubectl apply -f app-service.yaml`
 - Execute: `kubectl get services`
-- Copy the EXTERNAL_IP in your browser and strat sharing files!
+- Copy the EXTERNAL_IP in your browser and start sharing files!

 ## After Usage
 AWS S3 and Kubernetes have a fee for use.
 To ensure that everything will stop so it will not continue charging us: